bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 ---
 title: "The Road to Component Model 1.0"
 author: "Eric Gregory"
-date: "2026-04-21"
+date: "2026-06-08"
 github_name: "ericgregory"
 excerpt_separator: <!--end_excerpt-->
 ---
 WASI P3 is almost here, bringing native async support to the **WebAssembly System Interface (WASI)** and **Component Model**.
 In this post, we're looking to the *next* big milestone: a stable, formally specified Component Model 1.0.

-At February's Bytecode Alliance Plumbers Summit, Luke Wagner and Alex Crichton gave a preview of what the path to a stable 1.0 actually looks like.
-At [Wasm I/O 2026 in Barcelona](https://wasm.io/) in March, Wagner [expanded on that vision](https://youtu.be/qq0Auw01tH8?si=4Zb2r52SNsAsUtkQ).
+At February's [Bytecode Alliance Plumbers Summit](https://www.youtube.com/watch?v=aQchiu6DXUE), Luke Wagner and Alex Crichton gave a preview of what the path to a stable 1.0 actually looks like.
+At [Wasm I/O 2026 in Barcelona](https://wasm.io/) in March, Luke [expanded on that vision](https://youtu.be/qq0Auw01tH8?si=4Zb2r52SNsAsUtkQ).
 So let's take a look at where the Component Model is heading.

 <!--end_excerpt-->